Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Problem formulation

 Another important point of discussion is the explicit dependence on time $t$ of the $\mathcal{NN}$.
 In practice, we do not use $t$ as input of the neural network $\mathcal{NN}$.
 However, this does not necessarily limit us to autonomous systems of ODEs.
 Indeed, it is possible to use an input layer with memory, like an LSTM, to add temporal dependence.
 This approach is usually preferred to employing $t$ as input of the neural network since it improves generalization properties in time.

-To accelerate the training suitable normalizations are applied to the input $\mbf \mu$, the output $\mbf f$, and the timeseries data $\mbf u$.
-The exact expressions for the normalizations depend on the test case considered and are detailed in Section~\ref{sec:numerical-results}.
-The insight behind the choice of the normalization is that we aim to have data that has a magnitude close to one, does not have outliers, and has either a uniform distribution or a normal distribution with a standard deviation of magnitude close to one.
+To accelerate the training {it is key to apply} suitable normalizations to the input $\mbf \mu$, the output $\mbf f$, and the timeseries data $\mbf u$.
+The exact expressions for the normalizations depend on the test case considered and are detailed in Section~\ref{sec:numerical-results}. {In some special cases, e.g., if $\mbf \mu$ is high-dimensional, further treatment of $\mbf \mu$ may be needed to accelerate the training.} The insight behind the choice of the normalization is that we aim to have data that has a magnitude close to one, does not have outliers, and has either a uniform distribution or a normal distribution with a standard deviation of magnitude close to one.
 In our experiments, strictly monotone normalizations achieved better results.
 We designed the normalizations by manual inspection of the histograms of the data.